-Before joining CEA, Williams served as the President of the Connecticut State Senate, spearheading a variety of initiatives in the areas of education, economic development, campaign finance reform, gun violence prevention, child welfare, open space and historic preservation, and environmental protection.
+Before joining CEA, Williams served as the President of the Connecticut State Senate, spearheading a variety of initiatives in the areas of education, gun violence prevention, child welfare, environmental protection, economic development, campaign finance reform, and open space and historic preservation.

 A strong advocate for students, teachers, and public education, Williams understands the extraordinary challenges facing educators and their profession.
-He has also been a longtime advocate for higher education, including the UConn 2000 and UConn 21st Century initiatives, which dramatically improved the infrastructure and campus of the University of Connecticut; the CSU 2020 program, aimed at providing the same support for the state university system; and increased scholarship funds to make college more affordable.
+He has also been a longtime advocate for higher education, including initiatives that dramatically improved the infrastructure and campuses of the University of Connecticut, the state university system, and community colleges, and increased scholarship funds to make college more affordable.